-Second-semester course in Spanish for bilingual or monolingual native speakers designed to develop reading and writing skills.
-Further development and improvement of skills in standard.
-Spanish including: exercises in grammar and vocabulary building and research projects.
-Readings of historical culture and literary texts are the center of class discussions.
+This is a second semester course in Spanish for bilingual or monolingual native speakers designed to develop reading and writing skills.
+Students will further develop and improve skills in standard Spanish that include: exercises in grammar and vocabulary building and research projects.
+This will be achieved through readings of historical culture and literary texts that are the center of class discussions.
 (A, CSU-GE, UC, I) (C-ID SPAN 230)